LinuxForHealth/nlp-insights/docs/examples/acd/adverse_event.md

 ```

 The diagnostic report is built and sent to the nlp-insights service for insight discovery.
 The returned resources are stored in a json file for future analysis.
+(The report text has alredy been converted to base64 encoding,
+so that it can be attached to a diagnostic report).

 ```